Shriimant/Ecommerce-purchase-likelihood-databricks/README.md

 - Detection of users with high engagement but no purchase.
 - Conversion rate estimation.
 - Behavioral comparison between purchasers and non purchasers.
+-
+Logistic Regression was chosen as a simple, interpretable baseline to establish a strong benchmark before exploring more complex models.

 ## Orchestration